mduckham/pnkg/src/README.md

 ### Extracting data from Australian composite gazetteer

-To add extract the gazetteer from ICSM, you can use `./conversion/extract_from_ICSM.py`.
+To add extract the gazetteer from the ICSM Australia Composite Gazetteer, you can use `./conversion/extract_from_ICSM.py`.
 Instructions and parameters provided in the Python code.

 ### Geographic coordinates in WKT format